trek-view/basecamp/_posts/2021-04-23-trek-view-ride-quality-index.md

 ## Interpreting the data

-Below are aggregated results for a 20 second stretch of gravel path.
-[You can view the imagery on Map the Paths here](https://www.mapthepaths.com/sequence/97e30969-119c-4350-807d-f8469328de75/detail?image_key=4UFwdlSC9MynUdUQ8xXhnA&view_mode=original&show_gpx=false) (note, I did not have a camera during this ride and the linked imagery is from a seperate capture on foot).
+Below are the aggregated results for a 20 second stretch of the gravel path.
+[You can view the imagery on Map the Paths here](https://www.mapthepaths.com/sequence/97e30969-119c-4350-807d-f8469328de75/detail?image_key=4UFwdlSC9MynUdUQ8xXhnA&view_mode=original&show_gpx=false) (_note, I did not have a camera during this ride and the linked imagery is from a seperate capture on foot_).

 <table>
 <thead><tr><th>time</th>